AolinHaHa/pythonSearchEngine/README.md

 `getIdf` - return IDF by passing any particular term

-`tfidf` - return TFIDF by pasing TF and IDF
+`tfidf` - return TFIDF by passing TF and IDF

-`getSynonym` - return a list of synonymn words
+`getSynonym` - return a list of synonym words

 `getAdvancedQuery` - return a advanced query with stop words removed and synonyms added